Cyfarwydd/info3103FinalProject/README.md

 1	Run make_cert under /certs
+2	Update settings to hold correct information
-2	Source sql arguments
+3	Source sql arguments
-3	run app.py
+4	run app.py
-4	Use test cases by going to the testScripts, and using them as ./testCaseName in command line
+5	Use test cases by going to the testScripts, and using them as ./testCaseName in command line
 	input your instuctions as required